rubenchristoffer/LudumDare53/README.md

 - LMMS

 ## Attribution
-Font used is Evil Empire by Tup Wanders: https://www.fontspace.com/evil-empire-font-f41587 Color palette for 3D modelling is created by Imphenzia
+Font used is Evil Empire by Tup Wanders: https://www.fontspace.com/evil-empire-font-f41587
+Color palette for 3D modelling is created by Imphenzia.